aplteam/Tatin/docs/Introduction.md

   The Tatin client can be used in two different ways:

-  * By executing user commands like `]TATIN.LoadPackage`
+  * By executing user commands like `]TATIN.LoadPackages`
-  * Via its API by executing a statement like `⎕SE.Tatin.LoadPackage '...'`
+  * Via its API by executing a statement like `⎕SE.Tatin.LoadPackages '...'`

 * A Tatin Server